gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-12-P005-personal-i-am-an-artist.md

 It was now that I had started losing focus.

-It was the end of september and Inktober was just around the corner, I had the prompt list and a bunch more portraits I could have drawn.
-I chose to do Inktober challenges, as I hoped it would give me more exposure.
-I guess that's where I messed up...
+It was the end of September and Inktober was just around the corner, I had the prompt list and a bunch more portraits I could have drawn.
+I choose to do Inktober challenges, as I hoped it would give me more exposure.
+I guess that's where I messed up!

-In fact, from some 18 drawings that I did during that duration, there's only 2 sketches that I loved...
+In fact, from some 18 drawings that I did during that duration, there are only 2 sketches that I loved,

 ![](assets/img/P005/13.png)

 Now, that I look back, I could see my phase going from -

-I suck at it, but it's okay -> I still suck at it, now I am a bits frustrated -> Oh Colors!
-This looks good, maybe I am not that bad -> This looks good, but not as I imagined it to be -> Aaah, let me try something new -> Ok, this isn't working out -> Guess I am not made for this!
+I suck at it, but it's okay -> I still suck at it, now I am a bit frustrated -> Oh Colors!
+Maybe, I am not that bad -> This looks good, but not as I imagined it to be -> Aaah, let me try something new -> Ok, this isn't working out -> Guess I am not made for this!

+*That was a tl;dr of my entire journey!*

 On that note, let me end this semi-long post of self-loathing!
 Actually wait, even though it looks like one, it isn't why I had started writing this.
 I just wanted to take a look back and see what went wrong and now I know...
-Also I learnt an important lesson -
+Also, I learned an important lesson -

 `IT'S OKAY TO SUCK AT NEW THINGS!`